nexpy/nexpy/doc/source/pythongui.rst

     non-linear least-squares fitting module.

     .. seealso:: See `Fitting NeXus Data`_.

+Window Menu
+^^^^^^^^^^^
+**New Plot Window**
+    Opens a new NeXpy plotting window, consisting of a Matplotlib plot pane and its associated axis panels.
+NeXpy plot commands will be directed to the currently active window.
+Clicking on the plot pane makes it active.

+    .. note:: Users familiar with pyplot can use standard pyplot commands to generate Matplotlib plots in separate windows from the NeXus plots, *e.g.*, 'plt.figure()' will open a new pyplot window, to which subsequent pyplot commands will be directed.

 Other Menus
 ^^^^^^^^^^^
-The Edit, View, Magic, Window, and Help Menus currently consist of menu items provided by the iPython shell for their Qt Console.
+The Edit, View, Magic, and Help Menus currently consist of menu items provided by the iPython shell for their Qt Console.
 All the operations act on the shell text.